For years, Yvonne has been developing a sustainable homestead complete with chickens, food plants, on-site water, solar power, and more.

 A post hole digger was used to dig the holes for the corner posts and the posts for the center wall.

-Putting in the Posts and Wire
+2. Put in the Posts and Wire

-4x4 posts were placed in the holes and a level, square and tape measure were used to make sure they were right.
-Dry Quickcrete was poured in the hole around each post.
+4x4 posts were placed in the holes and a level, square, and tape measure were used to make sure they were right.
+Dry Quickcrete was poured into the hole around each post.
 A little water was added.
 Down here in wet Louisiana we can do it this way because the soil is usually moist.
 The concrete was tamped down until the post stood up straight.
 Braces were used to keep the foundation posts in place.

-Then the 6 foot chicken wire and 4 foot hardware cloth was stapled around the posts where the chicken house was to be.
+Then the 6-foot chicken wire and 4-foot hardware cloth was stapled around the posts where the chicken house was to be.
 The hardware cloth extended 9 inches at the bottom and was buried outside the coop to provide a barrier against digging predators.
 It extended up to the roof on 3 sides.

-Next the horizontal 2x6's were nailed up so they caught the top and the bottom of the chicken wire.
+Next, the horizontal 2x6s were nailed up so they caught the top and the bottom of the chicken wire.

 The 4x4's for the doors were installed.
 The 2x4 rafters and 1x3 slats were installed for the roof.
-We used clear corrugated fiberglass panels for the greenhouse side with the rubber inserts to keep out mosquitoes.
+We used clear corrugated fiberglass panels for the greenhouse side with rubber inserts to keep out mosquitoes.
 Hurricane clips were also installed all around.

 The chicken run part of the coop also has clear fiberglass panels and the house has corrugated metal.
 During the hot weather, we put a silver tarp over the clear fiberglass in the chicken run because they needed more shade in the afternoon.

-Chicken Coop Boxes
+5. Add Chicken Coop Boxes

-There are six approximately 1 foot square boxes (2 rows of 3).
+There are six approximately 1-foot square boxes (2 rows of 3).
 The top row has a slanted roof to keep the hens from perching on them.
-It works and the boxes are poop free.
+It works and the boxes are poop-free.

-The movable roost is a ladder made from two 2x4's and three oak tree trunks.
+The movable roost is a ladder made from two 2x4s and three oak tree trunks.
 Two screws on each end of the oak trunks hold them in place.
 The roost can be moved up or down or taken out for cleaning.
 It should accommodate at least 10–12 hens.
 I plan to have around 10 eventually.

 Double lights were installed to provide additional light in the winter so that the hens will continue to lay.
 I can also purchase a heat lamp or floodlight bulb to provide warmth when we have freezing temperatures.

-Two saloon style back doors were made from salvaged red cedar.
+Two saloon-style back doors were made from salvaged red cedar.
 We cut a chicken size door so that they can go into the run when the doors are closed for warmth or during hurricanes.

 Since we live in the south, we are more concerned about the chickens getting too hot, rather than too cold.
-I rigged up a chain latch with 2 settings so that I can prop the door open enough for ventillation, but not wide enough so the hens can get out.
+I rigged up a chain latch with 2 settings so that I can prop the door open enough for ventilation, but not wide enough so the hens can get out.
 Then when I am around and can let them out, the other setting on the latch keeps the door from closing so that they can go in and out and from opening any wider if a large animal tried to force its way in.
 I close them up tight at night because we have many predators here in the country.